 Rosacea – An estimated 16 million Americans have it.
 It is characterized by flare-ups and remissions of redness and dryness of the skin on the cheeks, nose, chin, forehead, and surrounding areas.
 It may also affect the eyes.
 Rarely does it affect other parts of the body.
 The cause is unknown, but seems to be more prevalent in women, and those with fair skin who blush easily.
 There seems to be some connection to inflammatory pathways and immune response.
 It is possible the condition is hereditary.
 The most common triggers are environmental, such as extreme weather, certain foods, and cosmetics.
 Stress is also a major trigger.
 Topical and oral applications seem to be more effective than smoking cannabis.
 Because cannabis can reduce inflammation, immune response, and stress, it can be an effective treatment for rosacea.

-Skin cancer – More than 3.5 million annually.
+Skin cancer – More than 3.5 million skin cancers in over 2 million people are diagnosed annually.
 It is the most common form of cancer in the United States.
 In general, medical marijuana has been beneficial to cancer patients, with its ability to increase appetite, and reduce pain, nausea, and depression.
 Due to its specific therapeutic properties, cannabis can be particularly effective in treating skin cancer.

 In addition to the conditions above, cannabis can also help with shingles, herpes, warts, and others.